 Medicaid Waivers were developed to encourage people with disabilities and the elderly to access services in their homes and communities.
 Medicaid Waivers provide funding to serve people who are eligible for longterm care in institutions such as hospitals, nursing facilities, and intermediate-care facilities.
-Through Medicaid Waivers, states can "waive" certain requirements including the requirement that individuals live in institutions in order to receive Medicaid funding.
+Through Medicaid Waivers, states "waive" can certain including requirements requirement that the individuals live in institutions in order to receive Medicaid funding.